StephenHesperus/kivygaussianblur/NOTES.md

 * This app will be written using Kivy and OpenCV.
+* All image format support: only 'rgb', 'rgba' support
+* Custom file list view
 * Add info, about, help, license to init screen.
-* All image format support: only 'rgb', 'rgba' support